State Conservation Camp

 WHEN: June 13-17, 2022.
 Camp will begin at 1 p.m. on Monday, June 13.

 WHERE: Camp Caesar, Cowen, West Virginia (Webster County)

-Individuals, including parents, may sponsor a camper by paying the $200 registration
+- Individuals, including parents, may sponsor a camper by paying the $230 registration fee.

 PROGRAM: Classes, all instructed by natural resource management professionals, are arranged to provide every camper with at least one hour of instruction in each of the following topics: